Range Voting

 This has the very important consequence that

-only range voting (preferably with blanks)
+only score voting (preferably with blanks)

 can hope to garner unified third-party support